 The Audit Committee must be composed of a minimum of three directors, each of whom is independent and meets the criteria for financial literacy established by applicable laws, including NI 52-110.
 The Audit Committee is composed of Messrs.
-Cary (who replaced Mr. Mazzorin effective as of September 9, 2015), Hanley and O'Neill, and Ms. Métayer, all of whom are independent and meet the criteria for financial literacy established by applicable laws, including NI 52-110.
+Cary, Hanley and O'Neill, and Ms. Métayer, all of whom are independent and meet the criteria for financial literacy established by applicable laws, including NI 52-110.
 Mr. Hanley is the chair of the Audit Committee.